 Yet, those that saw the vision of what a program could do for Idaho, never let the concept die.
 In the planning stages, we were able to seek feedback and guidance to ensure a strong foundation for a sustainable program.
 Before the relaunch, Idaho was one of only six states that did not have a statewide program like the Idaho Out-of-School Network.

-Thanks to a grant from the C.S.Mott Foundation, matched by Idaho dollars, ION is off now it it's 4th year.
+Thanks to a grant from the C.S.Mott Foundation, matched by Idaho dollars, ION continues to do its important work.